onozaty/redmine_issue_assign_notice/README.md

 ![Screenshot of my account](screenshots/my_account.png)

 For Slack, enter the member ID.
 For Rocket.Chat, enter the user name.
+For Google Chat, enter the user ID.

 ## Supported versions